Open-Systems-Pharmacology/docs/part-5/working-journal.md

 ![Image](../assets/images/part-5/JournalList1.png)

 By default, the Journal pages are ordered by the creation date in a descending order.
 For each page, the unique index, the title, creation date, tags and the first characters of the text are displayed.
-You can select other columns with the coumn chooser to display for example the userid of the author.
+You can select other columns with the column chooser to display for example the userid of the author.
 You can use the columns for sorting, filtering and grouping.
 This is helpful in particular in large projects, where different authors contributed or different project files are used.

 To open a Journal Page in the Editor or to bring the Editor on top of the other windows, just double click on the corresponding Journal Page row.
 Alternatively, you can use the context menu (by right click) to edit or delete a Journal Page.